as

 -Wud

-Issue a warning for undocumented Z80 instructions that also work on
+Issue warnings for undocumented Z80-instructions that work on R800,

 -warn-unportable-instructions